jrie/kisslib/README.md

 Using the "kisslib" binary version:

-* The "LIMIT" clause in UPDATE and DELETE statements, which are used in KISS Ebook, are not supported in reason of compile options for sqlite(3) in Arch, some operation like delete and updates (splash screen for example) result in an SQL error which is printed in the shell for example
+~~* The "LIMIT" clause in UPDATE and DELETE statements, which are used in KISS Ebook, are not supported in reason of compile options for sqlite(3) in Arch, some operation like delete and updates (splash screen for example) result in an SQL error which is printed in the command line/shell~~

-There is a open issue in the bugtracker of Arch requesting possible support: [Arch Bugtracker - Issue] (https://bugs.archlinux.org/task/52584)
+There is a issue in the bugtracker of Arch requesting possible support: [Arch Bugtracker - Issue] (https://bugs.archlinux.org/task/52584)